IgniteUI/indigo-design-docfx/en/components/radio-group.md

 ## Usage

-When extending a Radio Group with additional items, make sure that they are all vertically left-aligned in a single column.
-Avoid layout in multiple columns, as well as situations with more than one Radio on at a time.
+When extending a Radio Group with additional items, make sure that they are aligned consistently and form a single column.
+Avoid layout in multiple columns, as well as situations with more than one Radio element with on state at a time.

 | Do                                                                                     | Don't                                                                                      |
 | -------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------ |